 Storage tips

-Store any leftovers in an air-tight container in the refrigerator for three to four days.
+Store any leftovers in an air-tight container in the refrigerator for 3 to 4 days.

 Now go make your mashed potato dreams come true!